 He writes and teaches on landscape architecture and related topics.
 A sought-after instructor, he has lectured at some of the nation’s most prestigious institutions, botanical gardens, and arboreta as well as spoke at many international, national, and regional conferences.

-Scott is an active Board Member of the Center for Watershed Protection and The Maryland Chapter of Trout Unlimited.
+Scott is an active Board Member of the The Maryland Chapter of Trout Unlimited and past Board Member of Center for Watershed Protection and Monocacy Scenic River Citizens Advisory Board that represents Maryland’s Carroll and Frederick counties.
 He also participates as a member of professional organizations including Urban Land Institute; Maryland Chapter of the American Society of Landscape Architects (past president); American Institute of Architects; American Public Gardens Association (past Chair of the Design and Planning Professional Section); and others.

 He was competitively selected as a Member of Leadership Maryland’ Class of 2009 and recipient of The Baltimore Business Journal’s 40 Under 40 Award in 2007.
 In 2003, Scott completed a one-year Fellowship at Chanticleer Garden, an acclaimed public garden outside of Philadelphia, Pennsylvania, renowned for its cutting-edge horticultural and creative planting practices.
 During that year, he gardened with staff and traveled the world visiting and studying some of the most unique gardens, public parks, botanical gardens, and arboreta.
 His emphasis was studying how culture, society, and technology affect the designs of public landscapes, gardens, and the urban landscape.
 He incorporates these many perspectives into his site and landscape architectural designs through his work on a variety of sustainable projects.